 Origins: As Santa Claus and his reindeer are to the secular celebration of Christmas, so the three wise men and the creche are to the religious celebration… it depicts the biblical account of three wise men from the east who rode atop camels and followed a star to Bethlehem… The truth is, the Bible contains virtually none of these details.
 They have all been added over the years from sources outside the Bible.
 More…

 Our modern account of three wise men dates back to the sixth century, and the three or more names vary considerably among the legends.
+Among the Latins, from the seventh century, we find variants of the names, Gaspar, Melchior, and Balthasar.
 The Syrians have Larvandad, Hormisdas, Gushnasaph; the Armenians, Kagba, Badadilma and Badadakharida.
 The fanciful third-century Syriac Revelation of the Magi names twelve Magi.

 St. Matthew doesn’t define Magi for us.
 But the word was old when he used it.
 Matthew’s Greek word μάγοι comes from Persian maguŝ.
 The Magi were the priestly caste of the Zoroastrian faith, which before Islam was the national religion of Persia, and remains so among Parsis outside Iran.
 In the Eastern Christian churches, the ancient troparion [festal hymn] for the Nativity of Christ is: